mabelvj/doc.scrapinghub.com/autoextract.rst

 Output fields
 =============

-All API responses will include some basic information about the content in the query:
+All API responses include basic information about the content in the query:

 .. code-block:: python